terrier-org/pyterrier/docs/terrier/quick-start.rst

 efficient retrieval of documents based on their content.

 To index a collection using Terrier, you first need to create a :class:`~pyterrier.terrier.TerrierIndex` object.
-Since Terrier indexes are stored on disk, you need to provide a path where the index will be stored.
+Since Terrier indexes are stored on disk, you need to provide a path where the index will be stored when constructing it.
+To add documents to the index, you can call ``index()``, passing in the corpus.

 .. code-block:: python
     :caption: Creating a Terrier index